wp-plugins/easy-webtrends/readme.txt

 1. Go to the plugin management page and enable the plugin

 == Changelog ==

+= 1.0.3 =
+* Modified URL from which webtrends.js is loaded

 = 1.0.2 =
 * Fixed error with tracking code not being loaded